1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a Hotel Lobby.
-On the left side , Four women and are sitting side by side on a bench and watching TV.
+On the left side , Four women are sitting side by side on a bench and watching TV.

-in front of them , are playing and watching tv
+there are two boys playing in front of them.

-In the background, Three hotel staffs are standing and talking.
+In the background, Three hotel staffs[stɑːf] are standing in a circle and talking.
 we also can see an animal sculpture beside the TV.
 ```